bvoightlab/bvoightlab.github.io/tools/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Tools

 Primarily, we use statistical approaches to develop methodology for the analysis of human genetics data.
 We are perhaps more active in development of population genetics methods, but that's entirely due to the randrom flux of students who have joined the lab.
-We have plenty of angles for novel method/algorithm development for quantitative genetic analysis (e.g., PRS, Mendelian randomization, fine-mapping).
+We have plenty of angles for novel method/algorithm development for quantitative genetic analysis (e.g., PRS, Mendelian randomization, fine-mapping)!

 {% include section.html %}